Classical Spin Liquid State in the $S=\frac{5}{2}$ Heisenberg Kagom\'e Antiferromagnet Li$_9$Fe$_3$(P$_2$O$_7$)$_3$(PO$_4$)$_2$

 In the paramagnetic regime ($300-10$~K), the NMR lineshape of site (2) is anisotropic and shows a pronounced shoulder on its right-hand side.
 However, above 10~K, $K_{\rm iso}$ and $K_{\rm ani}$ are found to scale with each other (Fig.~\ref{Fig_K}) and thus the spectrum could be well fitted using a unique $T$-dependent parameter --an isotropic magnetic susceptibility $\chi(T)$--, with $K_{\rm iso}= A_{\rm hf}^{\rm iso} \chi(T)$, $K_{\rm ani}= A_{\rm hf}^{\rm ani} \chi(T)$ and $K_{\rm ax} \simeq 0$.
 The $T$-independent components of the hyperfine tensor per Fe atom are $A_{\rm hf}^{\rm iso} =2.21(3)$~kOe$/\mu_B$ and $A_{\rm hf}^{\rm ani} =0.591(5)$~kOe$/\mu_B$ for site (2).
 An anisotropic hyperfine coupling tensor is a usual feature of $^{31}$P NMR.

 Upon cooling below $T^*=5$~K the NMR lineshape evolves and reveals the development of a strongly temperature-dependent anisotropy, which can thus only be ascribed to the magnetic susceptibility.
-The decrease of $K_{\rm iso, \rm 2}$ signals the development of antiferromagnetic correlations when $T<\theta_{\rm CW} = -11$~K, and clearly indicates the onset of a correlated magnetic phase.
+The decrease of $K_{\rm iso}$ signals the development of antiferromagnetic correlations when $T<|\theta_{\rm CW}| = 11$~K, and clearly indicates the onset of a correlated magnetic phase.
 Both site (1) and site (2) reveal an anisotropic susceptibility as $K_{\rm ani}$ and $K_{\rm ax}$ undergo an abrupt change, a remarkable feature for Heisenberg spins.
 The correlated magnetic phase observed for $B \sim 6$~T and $1.3 < T < 10$~K, for which $M \sim \frac{1}{3}M_{\rm sat}$, seems thus consistent with the theoretically expected, strongly anisotropic, collinear phase.

-We now use $^{31}$P NMR to investigate the magnetic fluctuations in this 1/3-plateau phase.
+We now use $^{31}$P NMR to investigate the magnetic fluctuations on and around this 1/3-plateau phase.
 The spin-lattice relaxation rate $1/T_1$ probes the imaginary part of the dynamic susceptibility $\chi''_{\perp}(\nu,q)$ at low energy ($\nu \sim 100$~MHz) through: